mickymacirl/rathmackneecastle/README.md

 ![Wave Results](/docs/waveresults.jpg)

-On the History Page, the 3 Youtube video links have generated 3 alerts in relation Youtube Captions being not ideal when using a screen reader.
+On the History Page, the 3 YouTube video links have generated 3 alerts in relation YoTube Captions being not ideal when using a screen reader.
 I could not find a fix for this.

 ![Wave Results](/docs/waveyoutuberesults.jpg)